shaharazulay/traceable-dict/docs/advanced_examples.rst

-Reverting un-wanted changes to a dictionary
+Reverting un-committed changes to a dictionary
 -----

     >>> from traceable_dict import TraceableDict